tchitchek-lab/SPADEVizR/README.md

 Expression distributions for each marker of the cluster 42.
 Blue rectangles indicate clustering markers.
 For each marker distribution, the Hartigan's Dip test p-value, which indicates if the distribution in non-unimodal, and the interquartile range (IQR), indicating if the expression range is too high, are indicated.
-Non uniform markers, represented in red, are defined as markers having a p-value lower than 0.05 (specified by the user) and an IQR higher than 2 (specified by the user).
+Non-uniform markers, represented in red, are defined as markers having a p-value lower than 0.05 (specified by the user) and an IQR higher than 2 (specified by the user).
 Marker expressions with unimodal distribution or with a low spread of expression, are represented in green.

 An illustrative QC density report for uniform clusters is available on the SPADEVizR github [(/README/SPADEVizR-qcreport-UniformClusters_density.pdf file)](https://github.com/tchitchek-lab/SPADEVizR/blob/master/README/SPADEVizR-qcreport-UniformClusters_density.pdf).